How to Choose the Right Bike for Your Riding Style

 Road Bikes

 Road bikes are designed for speed and efficiency on paved roads.
-They feature lightweight frames, thin tires, and drop handlebars for an aerodynamic posture.
-Perfect for commuting, racing, and long-distance riding on smooth surfaces.
-They are fast and efficient but not suitable for rough terrains.
+Lightweight frames, thin tires, and drop handlebars put you in an aerodynamic position.
+They’re fast on smooth surfaces and perfectly suited for commuting, racing, and long-distance road riding.
+They’re not suited for rough terrain — that’s the trade-off for everything they’re good at.

 Mountain Bikes